-Youth 2000 Ireland comply with our obligations under the terms of the Data Protection Acts 1988 and 2003 in the Republic of Ireland.
-We are the “data controller” of the personal information which you provide to us through your use of this website and respect your right to personal privacy.
-We will collect and use information through our website only in the ways disclosed in this statement.
-This statement applies solely to information collected on www.youth2000.ie
+Youth 2000 Ireland comply with our obligations under the terms of the Data Protection Acts in the Republic of Ireland.
+We are the “data controller” of the personal information which you provide to us through your use of this website, attendance at Youth 2000 events (online and offline) and electronic or manual subscriptions and we respect your right to personal privacy.
+We will collect and use information only in the ways disclosed in this statement.

 Type of information collected

 This is data that identifies you or can be used to identify or contact you and may include your name, address, sex, telephone number, e-mail address, diocese, date of birth, next of kin name & contact details and user IP address.
 Such information is only collected from you if you voluntarily submit it to us including using the online booking system for events which is made available on our website.
 The booking system is for both over 18 and under 18 (16 & 17 year olds).
 Under 18’s must download a form that will automatically be sent to the email address that they provide once they submit the application, and they must obtain written parental consent.
 We collect your email address when you choose to subscribe to the Youth 2000 e-vents bulletin (through the “Events Bulletin” link on our homepage).
 This will be used to send you a bi-monthly newsletter from bulletin@communications.

 Like most websites, we gather statistical and other analytical information collected on an aggregate basis of all visitors to our website.
 This Non-Personal Data comprises information that cannot be used to identify or contact you, such as browser type, platform type, length of visit, country of origin and other anonymous statistical data involving the use of our website, none of this information can personally identify you.

 Purposes for which we hold your Information